This is the multi-page printable view of this section. Click here to print.

 DialogueManagerRequestBusStartDialogueSequenceByNameStarts a named sequence from the active database.

-DialogueManagerRequestBusChangeDialogueDatabaseLoads a different DialogueDatabase asset.
+DialogueManagerRequestBusChangeDialogueDatabaseLoads a different .dialoguedatabase asset.

 DialogueManagerRequestBusRegisterPerformerMarkerRegisters a performer entity by name for the current level.